datajake1999/OPL3GM_VSTi/readme.md

 # What's with the GUI?

-The User Interfaces of most audio plugins draw graphics directly to the screen.
+The User Interfaces of most audio plug-ins draw graphics directly to the screen.
 The problem with this approach Is that these controls aren't seen by assistive technology such as screen readers, which are designed to work with native Operating System controls.
 This project aims to change that.
 The UI has been programmed from the ground up using raw Win32 with mostly standard controls, The only exception being the Virtual MIDI Keyboard.

 ## Guide to the GUI